Himiko: Chinese sources

 Herein we address Himiko, Queen of Wa, whom we now officially call a friend of Wei. […Your envoys] have arrived here with your tribute, consisting of four male slaves and six female slaves, together with two pieces of cloth with designs, each twenty feet in length.
 You live very far away across the sea; yet you have sent an embassy with tribute.
 Your loyalty and filial piety we appreciate exceedingly.
 We confer upon you, therefore, the title "Queen of Wa Friendly to Wei," together with the decoration of the gold seal with purple ribbon.
 The latter, properly encased, is to be sent to you through the Governor.
 We expect you, O Queen, to rule your people in peace and to endeavor to be devoted and obedient.

-Finally, the "Records of Wei" records that in 247 when a new governor arrived at Daifang Commandery in Korea, Queen Himiko officially complained of hostilities with Himikuko (卑弥弓呼), the king of Kuna (ja) (狗奴, literally "dog slave"), one of the other Wa states.
+Finally, the "Records of Wei" records that in 247 when a new governor (Note: This governor was Wang Qi; his grandson Wang Mi later became a rebel during the Jin dynasty.) arrived at Daifang Commandery in Korea, Queen Himiko officially complained of hostilities with Himikoko (卑弥弓呼), the king of Kuna (ja) (狗奴, literally "dog slave"), one of the other Wa states.
 The governor dispatched "Chang Chêng, acting Secretary of the Border Guard" with a "proclamation advising reconciliation", and subsequently:

 When Himiko passed away, a great mound was raised, more than a hundred paces in diameter.
 Over a hundred male and female attendants followed her to the grave.
 Then a king was placed on the throne, but the people would not obey him.
 Assassination and murder followed; more than one thousand were thus slain.
 A relative of Himiko named Iyo [壹與], a girl of thirteen, was [then] made queen and order was restored.
 Chêng issued a proclamation to the effect that Iyo was the ruler.

-Commentators take this 'Iyo' (壹與, with 壹, "one", an old variant of 一) as a miscopy of Toyo (臺與, with 臺 "platform; terrace") paralleling the Wei Zhi writing Yamatai (邪馬臺) as Yamaichi (邪馬壹).
+Commentators take this “Iyo” (壹與, with 壹, “one,” an old variant of 一) as a copyist's error for Toyo (臺與, with 臺, “platform; terrace”), paralleling the Wei Zhi writing Yamatai (邪馬臺) as Yamaichi (邪馬壹).